VincentToups/emacs-utils/monad-parse.md

 Things are basically just like Drew Crampsie's library except that I've used my `domonad` form to support his `=let*` form, and as a consequence the binding forms in that expression follow the clojure style, rather than the Common Lisp/Emacs Lisp style.
+This means that his `results` are my `returns,` and for simplicity I provide `parser-bind` and `parser-result` global function bindings.
+Lots of the functions in Smug have a `parser-` prefix because Emacs Lisp lacks a good namespace mechanism.  `=let*`, in a giant gotcha, automatically applies `parser-return` to its `body`, so you don't need to indicate `return` when using it.
+Besides that, its very similar.

 For instance, using Smug, `zero-or-more` looks like: